DennisPallett/HuisApp/README.md

-# DennisPallett
+# HuisApp
-This repository contains all my personal projects and code
+This repository contains an Angular app & PHP REST API for house data and management.